How rich and compelling is your presentation content?

 I recently attended a conference which was designed to show leaders how to improve their use of data and technology to help them make better decisions.

-After sitting through 8 presentations from some of the world’s most recognizable and influential brands the question is, did it inspire and equip me to ‘harness technology for business growth’?
+I sat through presentation content delivered by some of the world’s most influential brands.
+Did any of them inspire and equip me to ‘harness technology for business growth’?

 For me personally, the answer was a disappointing and expensive NO.

 Presentation 1 – The day began with a history lesson